amperity/amperity-docs/amperity_datagrid/source/add_predicted_models.rst

           :start-after: .. term-email-start
           :end-before: .. term-email-end

-       AmpIQ expects this column to be available from the following table in the customer 360 database:
+       This column must be available from the following table in the customer 360 database:

        * **Merged Customers**